Many extremists see Christmas as a prime opportunity to attack Christians celebrating the birth of Christ.

 In another incident in Haryana state, extremists barged into a Christian school to disrupt a Christian event that they claimed was “religious conversion under the garb of celebrating Christmas.”
 Christian members of staff were accused of “brainwashing children through drama and speeches into accepting Christianity.”

 Acts of intimidation were also reported outside Christian schools in Agra, Uttar Pradesh, at a church in Assam, and at a church in Punjab.

-Suicide bomber kills seven at restaurant on Christmas Day in DR Congo
+Suicide Bomber Kills 7 at Restaurant on Christmas Day in DR Congo

 Seven people were killed in a suicide bomb attack at a crowded restaurant in Beni, Democratic Republic of Congo on Christmas Day.

 More than 30 diners were celebrating Christmas when the attacker set off an explosive device near the building’s entrance.

 Police prevented the bomber from entering the restaurant, but he blew himself up, killing himself and seven others, and injuring more than 20.

 Mayor Narcisse Muteba confirmed that two children were among those killed.
 He urged residents to return to their homes for their own safety, saying that investigations to find those responsible for the attack were underway.